 Free, private, in-browser PNG/JPG → DDS (DirectDraw Surface).
-Optionally make power-of-two sizes and generate mipmaps.
+Supports DXT1/DXT5 compression for games like The Sims 3.
 No uploads.

 Drag & drop a PNG/JPG/WebP here, or